Gå till innehåll

 Tokyo's technological leaps and passion for everything new have made the rest of the world sit up and take notice.
 A city made of smaller cities, Tokyo's neighbourhoods are individual and unique in what each can offer, from cultural sights to vast shopping malls.
 Get ready for a whirlwind of modernity and tradition in the neon-lit Japanese capital.

-Tokyo, Japan - February 16, 2015: Meiji Shrine located in Shibuya, Tokyo, is the Shinto shrine that is dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shoken.
+Meiji Shrine located in Shibuya, Tokyo, is the Shinto shrine that is dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shoken.

 1-1, Yoyogikamizonocho, Shibuya, Tokyo

 This nationally recognised Shinto shrine is considered one of Japan’s primary symbols of the country’s major religion.
 Take in the huge 11-metre cypress tree torii (gate) before wandering peacefully along winding paths to the wonderful inner buildings.
+Near the main complex, the modern Meiji Jingu Museum displays personal artefacts of the imperial couple, from manuscripts to garments.
+For a small fee, the Inner Garden (Jingu Naien) reveals a landscape of seasonal beauty, most famous for its June iris blooms.

 Fujiyoshida, Japan at Chureito Pagoda and Mt.
 Fuji in the spring with cherry blossoms.

-Mt Fuji and Hakone 1-Day
+Mount Fuji & Hakone 1-Day

 Escape the hustle and bustle of Tokyo and discover Japan's natural wonders around World Heritage Mount Fuji and Hakone in just one day.
 Visit the 5th Station of Mt Fuji, explore the Ninja House, and relax in a Japanese Garden.
-Later, experience the vibrant energy of Owakudani, the Great Boiling Valley, go for a landscape ride on a sky gondola then feel the breeze from a Lake Ashi cruise.
+Later, experience the vibrant energy of Owakudani, the Great Boiling Valley, go for a landscape ride on a sky gondola, then feel the breeze from a Lake Ashi cruise.

 Roppongi Hills

-6-10-1, Roppongi, Minato-ku, Tokyo
+Roppongi Hills Mori Tower, 6-10-1, Roppongi, Minato-ku, Tokyo

 Isetan Shinjuku Store